-They were followed by the OnePlus 9 and OnePlus 9 Pro, while the impressive Xiaomi Mi 11 range has also launched, as has the Oppo Find X3 Pro, and the ambitious Samsung Galaxy Z Fold 3, but there's plenty more on the way if leaks and rumors are to be believed.
+They were followed by the OnePlus 9 range, while the impressive Xiaomi Mi 11 range has also launched, as has the Oppo Find X3 Pro, and the ambitious Samsung Galaxy Z Fold 3.
+Then in September we got the long-awaited iPhone 13 range, with the Google Pixel 6 trailing in October.

 Below, we’ve highlighted the most interesting options that we’re expecting to see throughout the rest of 2021 and beyond.
 These are phones that in most cases are likely to be great, and at the very least should be interesting, unusual, or innovative.